How To Apply

 We welcome visits - in fact, we think your campus visit will tell you a lot more than we can in print or on the Web.
 Consider visiting during your spring break or when your schedule allows, and note that if you're applying to the School of Music, you should audition on one of the Audition Saturdays.
 More about scheduling...

 Step 9: Explore Financial Aid

-If you're applying for need-based financial aid, make sure to complete and submit your admissions application to Redlands by January 15.
+If you're applying for need-based financial aid, we encourage you to complete and submit your admission application to Redlands by January 15.